andulv/RSTabExplorer/README.md

 View Rocksmith 2014 songs (built in, DLC or custom DLC) as tablature

 # Features
 * Loads Rocksmith 2014 .psarc archives.
-Lists all songs and track-arrangments present in archive.
+Lists all songs and tracks (arrangements) present in archive.
 * Displays track as tablature / score.

 # Credits